No. 1: The Locrian Mode

 On January 8, 2013 by Prester John

-This is a composition I wrote for my band Boud Deun for our 1998 recording The Stolen Bicycle.
+This is a piece I wrote for my band Boud Deun for our 1998 recording The Stolen Bicycle.
 The theory explanation for this lesson is below the sheet music (click on the sheet music to download for free).

 TRZ 101TRZ 102TRZ 103